First Mithridatic War: Aquillius' embassy (90–89 BC)

 At the end of 90, after hearing the complaints of the kings in exile Ariobarzanes and Nicomedes IV, the senate sent a new embassy, headed by Manius Aquillius, a former consul, the son of the homonymous consul of 129 that had won the war against Aristonicus.
 Aquillius and Manlius Mancinus, another ambassador, were notably Gaius Marius' friends.
-After having restored the two kings without a fight, the embassy requested that they attack Pontus; deep in debts with Rome, Ariobarzanes complied and ravaged Pontus up to Amastris to recover his wealth.
+After having restored the two kings without a fight, the embassy requested that they attack Pontus; deep in debts with Rome, Nicomedes complied and ravaged Pontus up to Amastris to recover his wealth.
 Mithridates did not oppose him, but still started recruiting soldiers from the Black Sea area.
 The king wanted to gain time and sent his ambassador Pelopidas to last chance negotiations with Aquillius in Pergamon, which took place in the spring of 89.
-These negotiations were marred with sophistry and spurious agreements; Mithridates listed his claims over Cappadocia and Bithynia and presented himself as a victim of Ariobarzanes' pillage, while the latter detailed how Mithridates breached the treaties and prepared for war.
+These negotiations were marred with sophistry and spurious agreements; Mithridates listed his claims over Cappadocia and Bithynia and presented himself as a victim of Nicomedes' pillage, while the latter detailed how Mithridates breached the treaties and prepared for war.
 In a second meeting several weeks later, as Aquillius had already sided with Nicomedes, Pelopidas accused him of acting for his own benefit and threatened to go directly before the senate, which angered the commissioners and ended the talks, making war inevitable.

 Aquillius wished the negotiations to fail, by compelling Pelopidas to leave the talks twice.
 His intentions were likely to force a war to which he would have been appointed commander.
 Although Mitridates' aggressive expansion was a major factor, modern historians put most of the immediate responsibility of the war on Aquillius, who "act[ed] out of greed and personal ambition", against the will of the senate.
 T. J. Luce suggested that Aquillius was working on the behalf of his friend Gaius Marius, who was eyeing a comeback at the centre of Roman politics by getting the command of the war against Mithridates.
 Marius had conspicuously made a private trip in the area in 98, during which he met Mithridates.

 A minority opinion on the origins of the war is given by Kallet-Marx, who thinks that the blame placed on Aquillius found in the work of Appian initially came from the lost Memoirs of Rutilius Rufus, a former consul who was forced into exile in Mytilene after he confronted some publican friends of Marius in Asia.
 Kallet-Marx instead thinks that the commissioners only wanted to restore the two kings and were taken by surprise by Mithridates’ reaction into a full-scale war.